anirudherabelly/EmployeeCRUD/README.md

 # EmployeeCRUD
 This is a simple application developed on MEAN stack.
-It implements all the CRUD operations(create,read,update and delete).
+It implements all the CRUD operations(create,read,update and delete) of an employee collection.